MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 There are two ways a user can use the password reset and account unlock functionality, either from the Windows sign-in screen, or from the self-service portal.

 By installing the MIM Add-ins and Extensions on a domain joined computer connected over your organizational network to the MIM Service, users can recover from a forgotten password at the desktop login experience.
-The following steps will walk you through the process.
+The following steps walk you through the process.

 #### Windows desktop login integrated password reset